awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

     protected abstract void setUpStackData(final Stack stack);

     /**
-     * Must be overridden in the extending class to set the lambda function's environment variables key-value pairs
+     * Must be overridden in the extending class (can be a no-op) to set the lambda function's environment variables
-     * (e.g. "spill_bucket":"myspillbucket").
-See individual connector for expected environment variables.
-This method
+     * key-value pairs (e.g. "connection_string":"redshift://jdbc:redshift://...").
+See individual connector for the
-     * can be a no-op in the extending class since some environment variables are set by default (spill_bucket,
+     * expected environment variables.
+This method is intended to supplement the test-config.json file environment_vars
-     * spill_prefix, and disable_spill_encryption).
+     * attribute (see below) for cases where the environment variable cannot be hardcoded.
      */
     protected abstract void setConnectorEnvironmentVars(final Map<String, String> environmentVars);